vectorgrp/XCPlite/docs/CAL_RCU.md

 Creation or check for existence is lock-free, but not wait-free (there is a CAS loop for a bump memory allocator).
 The registration of a new calibration segment is protected by a mutex.
-Duplicate names are not allowed, in this case the registration just returns the existing segment.
+Duplicate names are not allowed, in this case the functions just return the existing segment.
-Registration is required in XCPlite, because the calibration server and A2L generation need operations that iterate over all calibration segments:
+Registration is required in XCPlite, because the calibration server and A2L generation need operations that iterate over all calibration segments, also important for automatic A2L generation.
+XcpCreateCalSegPreloaded is optionally used to pre create and load default calibration data from a non volatile memory or file system (XCPlite BIN file).
+The difference between XcpCreateCalSeg and XcpCreateCalBlk is, that the first one creates an XCP/A2L MEMORY_SEGMENT with all related XCP features, like page switching, freeze, copy, init, ...

-The calibration server operations needed to implement XCP are:
+The calibration server operations needed to implement XCP memory segment handling are:
 - XcpGetSegInfo
 - XcpGetSegPageInfo
 - XcpCalSegGetCalPage